The board of directors is responsible for setting the overall strategic direction of the Trust.

 Dr Ali promotes social inclusion and has a strong clinical interest in mental health, supporting refugees and the homeless.

-He lives in North London with his wife, who is a GP, and 2 school-aged children.
+He lives in North London with his wife, who is a GP, two school-aged children and a cat.

 Executive directors